Skip to Content

 Babcock & Wilcox Asbestos Trust Fund

-In order to emerge from bankruptcy, Babcock & Wilcox formed an asbestos trust fund as part of their reorganization plan.
-The asbestos trust fund was formed on February 22, 2006.
-The trust fund was initially funded with $1.85 billion dollars to pay successful asbestos-related claims filed against the company.
+B&W formed an asbestos trust fund as part of its bankruptcy reorganization plan.
+The trust fund was formed in February 2006 and initially funded with $1.85 billion.
+Its purpose is to compensate victims who file asbestos-related claims.

 The current payment percentage for successful claims is 4.7%.

-The Babcock & Wilcox trust is operational and continues to accept and pay claims today.
-If you believe you or a loved one was exposed, learn how a mesothelioma lawyer can help.
+The B&W trust is operational and continues to pay eligible claims today.
+If you believe you or a loved one developed mesothelioma from B&W asbestos use, mesothelioma lawyers may be able to help.